 An update for our parents

-The Pupil Premium was set up by the government in January 2011.
-It means that the school will receive additional funds for children who are eligible to receive free school meals.
+The Pupil Premium Grant was set up by the government in January 2011.
+It means that the school will receive additional funds for children who are eligible to receive free school meals or who have received free school meals within the past six years.
 Therefore, if you think your child might be entitled to free school meals, it will help the school enormously if you register by completing the application form attached and returning it to the school office along with the required evidence as listed on the form.
 Please do this even if you do not intend your child to have free school meals.

 You are entitled to Free School Meals if you are in receipt of Income Support, an Income-based Jobseeker’s Allowance, an Income-Related Employment and Support Allowance, Child Tax Credit (only if you do NOT receive Working Tax Credit), Guaranteed Element of State Pension Credit, National Asylum Support Service.